itzibtihal/Maska/README.md

 ### Component Scanning and Stereotype Annotations
+ **Component Scanning** is a feature provided by Spring that automatically detects and registers beans in the application context.
+It eliminates the need to define beans explicitly in the Spring configuration file, making the application more maintainable and scalable.
+Component scanning is enabled by adding the `<context:component-scan>` element to the Spring configuration file, which specifies the base package(s) to scan for components.

+ **Stereotype Annotations**
+ in Spring are special annotations that indicate the role of a class within the application context Such as :
+* ***@Component***: Indicates that a class is a Spring-managed component.
+* ***@Repository***: Indicates that a class is a Spring-managed repository, typically used for database access.
+* ***@Service***: Indicates that a class is a Spring
+* ***@Controller***: Indicates that a class is a Spring-managed controller in a Spring MVC application.
+* ***@Configuration***: Indicates that a class is a Spring configuration class that defines beans and their dependencies.
+* ***@Bean***: Indicates that a method in a configuration class returns a bean to be managed by the Spring container.
+* ***@Autowired***: Indicates that a dependency should be automatically injected by Spring.
+* ***...***: There are many other stereotype annotations available in Spring, each serving a specific purpose in the application context.

 ### Spring Data JPA
 Spring Data JPA is a part of the Spring Framework that simplifies data access by providing a set of interfaces and methods to interact with databases using the Java Persistence API (JPA), allowing developers to perform CRUD operations with minimal boilerplate code